BryceRussell/my-awesome-astro/BLOGS.md

 Title | Description
 ---|---
+[Using Vue 2 component in Astro, not Vue3 .... is it possible?](https://dev.to/ktmouk/use-astro-with-vue-2x-not-3x-is-it-possible-19m6) | Creating a Vue 2 integration for Astro
+[Astro Comment Form: with Turnstile & Prerender](https://dev.to/askrodney/astro-comment-form-with-turnstile-prerender-501d) | Building a comment component with Cloudflare ReCaptcha
 [Astro Sitemaps: Add Post and Page XML Sitemaps](https://dev.to/askrodney/astro-sitemaps-add-post-and-page-xml-sitemaps-1l8g) | How to add sitemaps to your website using `@astrojs/sitemap`
 [Add the content of your blog posts to your Astro RSS feed](https://bensmith.sh/blog/astro-rss-full-content/) | How to use `@astrojs/rss` to add a RSS feed to your blog